frankburg/dronagro/README.md

  `python app.py`.

- * Copy the link display to web browser and run.
+ * Copy the link displayed  to web browser and run.